BrokenSource/DepthFlow/website/docs/camera.md

 Controls the number of ray marching steps.
 Lower values increases the algorithm discreteness, causing layers to not blend together in an unwanted "cutout" effect, but increases performance.

 <video loop controls src="https://github.com/user-attachments/assets/e25f7fbc-9365-427c-a224-d07924e4e4a1"></video>

+Note that a high quality value makes no difference for small offsets, be conservative for speed.

 ## Zoom